orbitalquark/textadept/docs/manual.md

 **Windows Note:** antivirus software may flag the Windows package as containing a virus or malware.
 This is a false-positive, likely due to Textadept's terminal version executable, which is a console application.

+**BSD Note:** binary packages for BSD are not available.
+You will have to [compile](#compiling) Textadept manually.
+Installing and running Textadept will be similar to the Linux instructions below.

 The following table lists Textadept's approximate download and installation size for each platform.